zhongdj/state-machine/README.txt

 Actually everyone is dealing with life cycle in everyday, of course including programming.

-A well defined life cycle will help to build a strong life, which brings benifits like:
+A well defined life cycle will help to build a strong life, which brings benefits like:

 1.Behaviors happening in desired order to keep consistent with designed.
 2.Good support for reactive metrics, especially relating to different states.